How to Make Tomato Cage Ghosts for Halloween!

 Step by Step Instructions

-2. Use tape to attach the Christmas lights to the tomato cage and wrap the lights around the cage.
+2. Next, use heavy duty tape to attach the Christmas lights to the top of the tomato cage and wrap the lights around the cage all the way to the bottom.
+This will help to make the ghosts eye catching at night (see the video below).

-3. Drape the sheet over the ball and cage and cut any excess fabric.
-(I used a King size sheet and cut it in half, then cut excess fabric hanging from one of my bigger ghosts to fit the smaller ghost.)
+3. Drape the white sheet over the ball and cage and cut any excess fabric.
+(I used a king size sheet and cut it in half for the bigger ghosts, then I cut excess fabric hanging from one of my bigger ghosts to fit the smaller ghost.)

-4. Use a claw clip or other fastener to cinch the fabric in the back.
+4. Use a claw clip or other fastener to cinch the fabric in the back so that it doesn’t blow off of the styrofoam ball and tomato cage.

-5. Cut ovals out of black construction paper for the eyes and mouth.
-Attach with hot glue.
+5. Next you’ll need to make the ghosts’ faces.
+Cut ovals out of black construction paper for the eyes and mouth.
+Attach the ovals to the sheet with a hot glue gun.

-6. Add in straw bales, fall plants, and pumpkins to finish out your display!
+6. Add in straw hay bales, fall plants, and pumpkins to finish out your display!

 Video: How to Make Tomato Cage Ghosts for Halloween!